Understanding the Differences Between Pipe Relining and Pipe Replacement

 The following steps make up the majority of traditional replacements for pipes:

-- An excavation crew digs access to the damaged underground pipe.
+- A team of excavation workers digs access to the deteriorated underground pipe.

 - The pipeline was ripped off and dug out producing much debris that must be cleared away.